Top 5 Raja Ampat Dive Sites - Part 3

 Marine life: Large schools of Banded Sweetlips, Bumphead Parrot Fish, Napoleon Wrasse, Nudibranchs

-No matter what you’re after in a dive, Raja Ampat has it all.
+So no matter what you’re after in a dive, Raja Ampat has it all.
 You can find dramatic landscapes, wall dives, slope dives and creatures great and small.
-This is just the top 5 that Raja Ampat has to offer, but in addition, there are many other amazing places for muck dives, night dives, wreck dives – anything that you want really.
+This is just the top 5 that Raja Ampat dive sites has to offer, but in addition, there are many other amazing places for muck dives, night dives, wreck dives – anything that you want really.